 Alaska is well known as “The Last Frontier,” one of the wildest places in the USA, and it enjoys a tremendous amount of true wilderness.
 If everything is bigger in Texas, then it’s the absolute biggest in Alaska.
-The stereotype would dictate that Alaska’s a rugged place for strong men, but it’s also a great destination for single women, and here’s why.
+The stereotype would dictate that Alaska’s a rugged place for strong men, but it’s also a great destination for single women to try those Alaska vacation packages, and here’s why.

 Single women who explore Alaska follow in the footsteps of pioneers like Belinda Mulrooney.
 This Juneau resident braved the dangerous tundra in 1896 to find her fortune during the massive Klondike Gold Rush.
 She soon established hotels up north and became one of the wealthiest women in the Yukon, and at that time, there were many other women working toward Alaska’s future development: entrepreneurs, nurses, teachers, cooks, and others.